-Second Extinction is a team-based coop FPS.
+Second Extinction is a team-based co-op FPS.
 It’s entirely PVE with dinosaurs instead of zombies (like many similar games in the genre).
 Since most people are probably looking for a Left 4 Dead Clone I will compare SE to L4D in the following paragraph.

 There are big camps where you can respawn all the time and small camps, which you have to find before respawning there.
 Characters also have two abilities.
-The first one you can use every few seconds (like a dash), the second one is your main ability and needs more time to recharge (f.e. a big beam that damages enemies).
+The first one you can use every few seconds (like a dash), the second one is your main ability and needs more time to recharge (i.e. a big beam that damages enemies).
 You can’t change your loadout throughout a mission which means, you can’t change weapons like in L4D.

 I don’t know exactly how they determine the level of danger but it has something to do with the multiplayer aspect of the game.
 It changes based on how many players do missions in which zone.
 It certainly is a nice addition to the game.

-You unlock new weapons, upgrades and more by leveling up.
+You unlock new weapons, upgrades, and more by leveling up.
 You don’t need to level per character.
 After a mission, you get parts of dinosaurs (like bones, teeth, etc.) and currency.
 Both are used to unlock upgrades for guns.

 What’s really good about the game is the gunplay.
 It just feels good to shoot at dinosaurs, the feedback is juicy and the weapons feel heavy.
 Reloading is a bit annoying sometimes since the only way to cancel it is by swapping to your other gun.
 This feels a bit off considering the otherwise pretty fast flow of the game.
 Speaking of which, most of the dinosaurs are very fast and you’ll be on your toes all the time.
-If not you’ll be down very fast.
+If not, you’ll be down very fast.

 Is the game good?
 Obviously yes.
 It really is.
 For an Early Access game.
 The basics are there and very good.
 They just need to add A LOT of content to make it worth it.

-At the moment, I would advise everyone to wait for more content or a sale.
-25€/USD is a bit too much right now.
-This is one of these early access games where it heavily depends on the next few months and if the developers really can put out more new and exciting content.
+At the moment, I would advise everyone to wait for more content or a sale. €25 is a bit too much right now.
+This is one of these early access games where it depends heavily on the next few months, and if the developers can really put out more new and exciting content.

 Do you like scary games?
 Check out our Top 5 scariest Halloween games, you won’t be disappointed!